 - What you would do differently next time

 This reflection elevates your teamwork story from descriptive to analytical.
+Reflection is equally valuable when you had to navigate unclear authority lines.

 Common mistakes in teamwork behavioral interview examples